-So far, 16 public events for over 10,500 victims of trafficking, vulnerable migrants and potential migrants have taken place.
+So far, over 10,500 victims of trafficking, vulnerable migrants, potential migrants and victims of trafficking have been reached through public events.

 OFFERING ALTERNATIVES

 Projects and programmes have been launched providing economic alternatives to individuals and groups in communities previously dependent on illegal migration, such as through support to the agricultural sector or by supporting the insertion of youth into the labour market.